GracesGames/SpaceShooter2DKit/docs/documentation.md

 BP_MainMenuGameMode is the game mode and specifies the BP_MainMenuPlayerController as default controller.
 It is used as the game mode in the Main Menu and Mobile Main Menu maps.

-__Space Shooter 2D Game Instance__

-BP_SpaceShooter2DGameInstance is the game instance and handles the ship selection options and currently selected ship.
-It is used by the game modes, the selection in the main menu and the correct spawning in the Test maps.

 __Space Shooter 2D Game Mode__

 BP_SpaceShooter2DGameMode is the game mode and handles the current score, score multiplier, and game over actions.
 It is used as the game mode in the Test maps.

+__Space Shooter 2D Game Instance__

+BP_SpaceShooter2DGameInstance is the game instance and handles the ship selection options and currently selected ship.
+It is used by the game modes, the selection in the main menu and the correct spawning in the game maps.

 __Game State__